eschallack/PyMocker/README.md

 # PyMocker
 *This library is experimental*

-PyMocker is a powerful and flexible Python library designed to generate realistic, context-aware mock data for data models automatically.
-It extends the robust [polyfactory](https://github.com/litestar-org/polyfactory) library.
+PyMocker is a Python library that automatically generates realistic, context-aware mock data for your data models.
+Built as a powerful extension of [Polyfactory](https://github.com/litestar-org/polyfactory), PyMocker is a drop-in solution perfect for creating compelling mockups for clients, presentations, or testing environments.

 ## Installation
 Install via pip:
 ```bash